 Here’s where things get interesting – there are way more ways to save money than most people know about.
 The AC Bid Upgrade system lets you bid for upgrades starting around 48 hours before departure.
 I’ve successfully bid as low as $400 CAD for transcontinental upgrades, which is way cheaper than buying business class outright.

 Last Minute Upgrade Purchase can be a steal if you’re flexible.
-These pop up within 24 hours of departure and I’ve seen them as low as $300-600 for domestic flights.
+These pop up between 1-24 hours before departure (timing varies by route), and prices vary wildly depending on the flight.
+I’ve seen domestic upgrades range from $300-$800+, and international routes from $200-$800 for shorter flights.
 For Aeroplan members with elite status, eUpgrades are still one of the best deals around, though availability has gotten tighter on popular international routes.

 The Going.com (formerly Scott’s Cheap Flights) tip is legit – their Elite version actually finds business class deals that can save you thousands.
 I’ve personally used it to snag Toronto to London business class for around $2,200 roundtrip when the regular price was over $6,000.